frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 **Center to Center Calculation**

-To calculate the center-to-center distance, you can use the following formula:
+To calculate how far apart to space the gears, you can use the following formula to calculate the center-to-center distance:

 <center>**`CC = 0.5*PD1 + 0.5*PD2`**</center>

 Where `PD1` and `PD2` are the *Pitch Diameters* of the two gears.
-The **Pitch Diameter (PD)** , is the diameter of the imaginary circle that passes through the center of the gear teeth.
-The pitch diameters of two gears should be touching in order for the gears to properly mesh.
+The **Pitch Diameter (PD)**  is the size of the imaginary circle that passes through the center of the gear teeth.
+The pitch diameters of two gears should be tangent in order for the gears to properly mesh.
 The equation for PD is as follows:

 <center>**`PD = (# of teeth) / DP`**</center>

 Where DP stands for **Diametrical Pitch**.
 For now, you can assume it to always be 20.
-You can learn more about it later in the Design Fundamentals pages.
+You can learn more about this in the Design Fundamentals pages.

 <center><img src="\img\design-guide\stage1c\gears\gearDiagram.webp" style="width:70%"></center>
 <center>*Illustration of pitch diameter and outer diameter.
 (Image source: <a href="https://docs.wcproducts.com/frc-build-system/belts-chain-and-gears/gears">WCP</a>).*</center>

 **Modeling Gear Transmissions**

-When modeling, an easy way to set the center distance between two gears is to draw two circles sized to the gears' pitch diameters and then set two circles to be tangent to each other.
+When modeling, an easy way to set the center-to-center distance between two gears is to draw two circles sized to the gears' pitch diameters and then set two circles to be tangent to each other.
 For example, if you need to mesh a 20T gear and a 60T gear, you can draw a `20/20 = 1"` and a `60/20 = 3"` circle and add a tangent constraint between the two circles.

 <center><img src="\img\design-guide\stage1c\gears\gearCad.webp" style="width:60%"></center>
 <figcaption>Modeling gear C-C distance by constraining two pitch diameter construction circles tangent.
 The diameters of the circle are calculated by dividing the tooth count by 20.</figcaption>

+It's recommended to input the pitch diameter fraction (Eg: `(60/20)"`) rather than the calculated pitch diameter (Eg: Only inputting `3"` as the dimension) so that you can easily see the tooth count of the designed gear.

 ### Belts and Pulley Basics

 Timing belt and pulley drives are mechanical systems used to transmit motion and power between rotating shafts using flexible belts and pulleys.
-The system consists of two main components: the belt, which is a flexible loop made of a flexible material like rubber, and the pulleys, which are wheels with grooves that the belt wraps around.
+The system consists of two main components: the belt, which is a flexible loop made of a material like rubber, and the pulleys, which are wheels with grooves that the belt wraps around.
 As one pulley rotates, it drives the belt, which in turn drives the other pulley, transferring motion and power from one shaft to another

 <center><img src="\img\design-guide\stage1c\belt\beltAndPulley.webp" style="width:50%"></center>
 <center>*A belt and pulley transmission.
 (Image Source: [ReCalc](https://www.reca.lc/belts))*</center>

 In order to change the torque and speed from the input to the output, different sized pulleys must be used.
-The of the number of teeth of the pulleys determines how torque and speed are modified.
+The ratio between the number of teeth on each pulley determines how torque and speed are modified.
 Gear ratio is also used to express the ratio of pulley teeth.
 Note that unlike gears, the two pulleys will spin the same direction.

 **Types of Belt**

 Like gears, belts also have a pitch.
 The pitch is defined as the distance between each tooth on the belt.
 In FRC, this is typically 5 mm.
-To calculate the pitch diameter, the following equation can be used:
+To calculate the pitch diameter of a pulley, the following equation can be used:

 <center>**`PD = Pitch * (# of Teeth) / 3.14`**</center>